 Academic integrity is the backbone of our existence to continually rise to the challenge at the university and within the Department of Electrical and Computer Engineering.
 The academic community is bound by a fundamental trust that students and faculty undertake to facilitate honest work.
 We respect the work of others, paying our intellectual debts as we craft our own work.
 It is integral to the mission of Johns Hopkins University.

 Enrolling in classes at the university acknowledges student commitment to the academic integrity code.
 Students are required to be familiar with the rights and responsibilities in each course in regards to requirements and restrictions regarding research, collaborative work and written material in addition to examinations.
 All tasks and assignments are to be completed according to the highest ethical standards as set forth by the university.

-Here is a list of faculty office hours for the 2022 spring semester.
+Here is a list of faculty office hours for the 2022 fall semester.

 Leading Innovation Design Team (LINDT) is a multi-semester (minimum 2-semesters, maximum 5-years for masters students) course that affords students the opportunity to leverage their creativity and core engineering knowledge to work directly with a world-class instruction team and a sponsor to solve a real-world problem.
 We’re calling on all innovators and/or those who want to experience first-hand the joys and challenges of the professional engineering world.
 This new and exciting course started in Fall 2017.

 Freshmen and sophomores are encouraged to register for EN.520.250 (1-credit) and juniors and seniors are encouraged to register for EN.520.462 (3-credits).
 EN.520.462 fulfills the advanced lab requirements for ECE students.
 For masters and graduate students, you can register in EN.520.662 and that satisfies (project dependent) the requirements for the special project or 2 graduate courses.

 For more up to date information, please check out the course’s site.